smellslikeml/EdgeTPU-resources/ROS_kinetic.md

 ### Troubleshoot
 You may run into Boost library version issues.
 Earlier, we installed libboost-all-dev which will install all the newest boost modules which will be around version ~1.62.
-If this is the case, purge the package installed by the package manager and manually install boost 1.58 for ARM64 which can be found [here](https://launchpad.net/ubuntu/xenial/arm64/libboost-all-dev/1.58.0.1ubuntu1).
+If this newer version is causing errors, purge the package installed by the package manager and manually install boost 1.58 for ARM64 which can be found [here](https://launchpad.net/ubuntu/xenial/arm64/libboost-all-dev/1.58.0.1ubuntu1).
 ```